Talk to others with an Ostomy

 Reply to Cplumber

-Hi, I use Eakin seals and convatec (2 piece system) and have pretty good luck.
+Hi, I use Eakin seals and Convatec (2 piece system) and have pretty good luck.
 I've had an ostomy for 58 years -- yes, I'm tired of it but I have lived 50 years more than many thought!
 I have to change every 4-6 days.
-Sadly, my stoma seems to keep increasing in size and I having to get a larger size appliance as it will take up more abdominal area.
+Sadly, my stoma seems to keep increasing in size and I have to get a larger size appliance as it will take up more abdominal area.
 Oh, well!

 Reply to Anonymous

 I was using a flat bag so my pouch was wrong.
-I also wear a belt as well from coloplast.
+I also wear a belt as well from Coloplast.
 That fixed my problem immediately.
-I hope this helps and I know how frustrating this can be so reach out to me if you cannot get it figured out.
+I hope this helps and I know how frustrating this can be, so reach out to me if you cannot get it figured out.
 I can send pictures to help if needed.
 Videos on YouTube helped me as well.
-Best of Luck!
+Best of luck!

 Tracy